karthij15/Interview/README.md

 7. how will you merge the chunks without data overlapping.
 8. Have you trained any junior resources before.
 9. which spring boot version are you using?

+# Glovo - Spain

+## First Round - Screening
+1. pros and cons of using microservices agains monolith.
+Difference, advantages and disadvantages of Monolith and microservice architectures.
+2. Time complexity to get an element in array and list.
+3. Difference between MySQL and NoSQL - Explain CAP Theorem.
+4. Explain about JVM.
+5. Explain Time and Space Complexity.
+6. Explain CI/CD
+7. Explain your TDD Process.
+8. Horizontal vs Vertical Scaling.
+9. Explain SOLID Principles.
+10. Difference between Process and Threads.